Sinha5714/humanitas_django_pp4/README.md

 ### User stories

-1. As a user I want the navigation to be user-friendly so that I'm able to easily navigate through the app content.
+1. As a Site User I want the navigation to be user-friendly so that I'm able to easily navigate through the app content.
-2. As a Site user I want to know info on what the app is about so that I can use its functionality for mutual benefit
+2. As a Site User I want to know info on what the app is about so that I can use its functionality for mutual benefit
-3. As a Site user I can be able to login and logout from the website so that I can have a safe environment to work with
+3. As a Site User I can be able to register, login and logout from the website so that I can have a safe environment to work with
 4. As a Site User I can be able to send message so that I can communicate with the website owner
-5. As a Site User I can view the stories page so that I can view the posts
+5. As a Site User I can view the stories page so that I can view the stories
 6. As a Site User I can click a story so that I can read the full post
 7. As a Site User I can comment on the story so that I can be involved in conversation
 8. As a Site User I can delete comments so that I can delete unwanted comments in my story and also my comments in other's stories